scottmk/ti4-reference/snippets/leaders/te/bastion-commander.md

 Your action cards cannot be canceled by "Sabotage" action cards.

 The Nekro Virus cannot place assimilator tokens on your components.

+---

+_Ainip felt the surge of energy through the Eidolon as it interfaced with Helios.
+He gasped.
+Absolute synergy achieved.
+Incredible!_